Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Why are young people particularly concerned?

-Products may circulate as e-liquids or puffs, with a common appearance.
+These products can circulate as e-liquids or puffs, with a common appearance.
 They are sometimes presented as undetectable or less risky, which is false and dangerous.

-Does AMA Prevention offer tests for new synthetic drugs?
+Does AMA Prévention offer tests for new synthetic drugs?

 Yes.
-AMA Prevention offers Drugdiag® urine tests targeting certain new synthetic drugs, including synthetic cannabinoids, cathinones, and other substances depending on the references.
+AMA Prévention offers Drugdiag® urine tests targeting certain new synthetic drugs, including synthetic cannabinoids, cathinones, and other substances depending on the references.

 Sources and references

-Sources used for verification: Santé.fr / Drogues Info Service, “Le PTC ou Pète Ton Crâne, des cannabinoïdes inquiétants,” published December 26, 2024; OFDT, summary of knowledge on new synthetic products; Grand Est Addictions / CEIP-A, report of increased use of synthetic cannabinoids in e-liquid form among minors or young adults; VIDAL, “Pète ton crâne and vaping: serious health risks for teens,” relaying the ANSM alert of February 6, 2025.
+Sources used for verification: Santé.fr / Drogues Info Service, “Le PTC ou Pète Ton Crâne, des cannabinoïdes inquiétants,” published December 26, 2024; OFDT, summary of knowledge on new synthetic products; Grand Est Addictions / CEIP-A, report of increased use of synthetic cannabinoids in e-liquid form among minors or young adults; VIDAL, “Pète ton crâne et vapotage: serious health risks for teens,” relaying the ANSM alert of February 6, 2025.
 Informative article not replacing individualized medical, addiction, or toxicology advice.

-Back to the blog
+Back to blog

 1 comment